-The most powerful New Zealand earthquake on record occurred in the Wairarapa in 1855.
+The most powerful New Zealand earthquake on record occurred in Wairarapa in 1855.
 During this quake, land moved along at least 140 kilometres of the Wairarapa Fault.
-Where the movement was greatest, the land shifted horizontally more than 18 metres along the fault, and part of the adjacent Rimutaka Range rose more than 6 metres.
+Where the movement was greatest, the land shifted horizontally more than 18 metres, and part of the adjacent Rimutaka Range rose more than 6 metres.

 Not all of the movement may occur during the initial earthquake.
 Subsequent quakes, called aftershocks, occur nearby as the earth adjusts to the dislocation of land along the fault.
-Aftershocks may occur for weeks, months, or even years after a large earthquake.
+Aftershocks may occur for weeks, months or even years after a large earthquake.
 For example, the Canterbury area experienced over 10,000 aftershocks in the five years after the 2010-2011 earthquakes.

 One measure of the energy released by an earthquake at its source is earthquake magnitude.
 Magnitude is commonly determined from the shaking recorded on a seismograph.
 Each unit of magnitude on the scale represents a substantial increase in energy.
 A magnitude 5 earthquake, for example, releases more than 30 times more energy than a magnitude 4, and a magnitude 6 more than 900 times more energy than a magnitude 4.
 The powerful 1855 Wairarapa earthquake – the largest recorded in New Zealand in the last 200 years – had a magnitude of about 8.2.

 The damage caused by earthquakes depends in part on the type of ground beneath buildings.
 Bedrock generally shakes the least, while soft sediment or artificial fill can amplify shaking.
 Some loose, water-saturated soils may even liquefy, producing geysers of sand or mud.
-Buildings on liquefied soils may settle or list like ships.
+Buildings on liquefied soils may settle, fracture or list like ships.
 Liquefaction was a major cause of damage to thousands of residential houses and the water and sewerage network in eastern Christchurch in the 2010–11 earthquake sequence.
 Maps showing zones with different ground-shaking amplification, based on ground conditions, are available for several New Zealand cities.